cqframework/mct-ig/input/pagecontent/technical-requirements.md

 |Facility configuration: The Measure Calculation Tool requires organization and facility configuration information|The provider implementer approach requires sites to provide facility information as FHIR Organization, Location, and Endpoint resources, but allows for a stateless MCT|The platform approach would require persistent storage as well as authorization controls for organization and facility configuration information|
 |Security integration: The Measure Calculation Tool requires secure access to provider site data|The provider implementer approach uses simple OAuth integration built directly into the implementation|The platform deployment approach would require building out OAuth integration configuration capabilities that could be configured and managed by provider-level administrators|
 |Data isolation: The Measure Calculation Tool uses patient-specific site data|The provider implementer approach allows provider organizations to control all data that flows through the Measure Calculation Tool|The platform deployment approach means that patient-specific data would be flowing through platform services, either transiently for snapshot/synchronous approaches, or persistently if incremental and/or asynchronous exchange methods are used|

+##### Clinical Data Source Tracking

+Tracking the source of clinical data, as well as the submission batch are important aspects of quality reporting.
+The Data Exchange for Quality Measures Implementation Guide specifies that the [Meta.source](https://hl7.org/fhir/resource-definitions.html#Meta.source) element be used to track the source, and the [`X-Provenance`](https://hl7.org/fhir/us/davinci-deqm/datax.html#provenance) header be used to track submission.
+This capability should be added to the prototype and guidance for tracking submission batch should be developed and implemented.

+##### Additional Organization and Facility Modeling

+The prototype implementation currently takes a simplified approach to organization and facility modeling, assuming that a given Organization will have 1..N facilities, and that the relationship between a facility and the provider site system is 1:1.
+Additional considerations for future work include:

+* How would we model submission vendors in HQR, registries in QPP and LDOs in EQRS?
+These use cases would be good stress tests of modeling the CMS measure entities as FHIR resources.
+* How will we model the matrices, temporal and measure contextual relationships that exist in HRQ.
+For example, hospital A in large healthcare organization X may rely on submission vendor #1 for one measure but sumission vendor #2 for a different measure.
+* Which system contains the master sources of truth for organization and facility reference?
+At CMS, HQR uses PRS for this purpose.

 ##### Standards Feedback